OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/README.md

 Hello TA's/Instructor,

-This is my repository for STAT545 Homeworks.
+This is my repository for STAT545 homeworks.

 The following sections provide the respective links to the `README.md` files for each homework.